Why Should I Become a Respite Parent?

 Other Frequently Asked Questions:

-A: Breaks range from a few hours to a few days.
-You’ll know well in advance when you’re needed and for how long.
+A: Respite care can range from 1 – 3 days per month.
+Respite care is scheduled in advance, you’ll know well in advance when you’re needed and for how long.

 Q: What training will I receive?

-A: Yes.
+A: You will need to provide medical clearances (physical & TB).
+Yes.
 Everyone in your home over 18 years of age must pass the same background check.

 READY TO GO?